This privacy notice sets out our commitment to safeguarding the privacy of all clients and individuals that interact with us.

 Your privacy is important to us and we will keep Your Personal Data secure in accordance with our legal responsibilities.
 We will take reasonable steps to safeguard your privacy when transferring information to us, such as not sending confidential information over unprotected email, ensuring email attachments are password protected or encrypted depending upon their nature and only using secure method of postage when original documentation is being set to us.
 We also expect you to take reasonable steps to safeguard your own privacy when transferring information to us, such as not sending confidential information over unprotected email, ensuring email attachments are password protected or encrypted and only using secure methods of postage when original documentation is being sent to us.

-Your Personal Data will be retained by us either electronically or in paper format for a minimum of seven years, or in instances whereby we have legal right to such information we will retain records indefinitely.
+Your Personal Data will be retained by us either electronically or in paper format for a minimum of five years, or in instances whereby we have legal right to such information we will retain records indefinitely.

 Your rights in relation to Your Personal Data